benok/version-lister/README.md

 VersionLister
 =============
-A small tool to list up dll & exe with product version info.
+A small tool to list up dll/exe with product version info.

-* Created to find openssl [heartbleed bug](http://heartbleed.com/) dlls.
+* Created to search openssl's [heartbleed bug](http://heartbleed.com/) affected dlls.
-* You can search files & highlight version with regexp.
+* You can search dll/exe files & highlight when version matches regexp pattern.
-* Default pattern is set for hertbleed bug dlls.
+* Default pattern is set for hertbleed bug affected dlls.
+ - Just click "search" & heartbleed bug affected version's dll is highlighted in red.

 ![ScreenShot](ScreenShot.png)

-* You can open file location & property dialog with right-click menu.

 [project home](https://github.com/benok/version-lister/)

-### Build
+## Build

 * This software is built with Delphi XE3.
 * JCL & JVCL is required.

-### Copyright and License
+## Copyright and License

 Copyright 2014 benok All rights reserved.
 Licensed under the MPL 1.1 License.
 Copy is included in file LICENSE.txt.